 K9s 4 Mobility will train Service dogs for a person who has a physical disability.
 To be accepted into the Service dog program, the person must have clarity of speech to give the voice commands and the ability to interact with the dog.
 Service dogs are trained to work beside a variety of mobility equipment and to provide stability for those persons who are ambulatory but need help with balance.
 These dogs will assist the person inside the home and out in public with physical skill tasks such as retrieving, tugging, pulling a manual wheelchair, manipulating lights, buttons and automatic doors.

 Pictured is Service Dog Arazi pulling his partner Sue in her manual wheelchair for shopping at their local grocery store.

-K9s 4 Mobility will train Social dogs for a licensed clinical professional that is working with children or adults who have behavior, mental or physical disabilities.
-The professional must work full time in education, health or human services and provide liability insurance for the Social Service dog.
+K9s 4 Mobility will train Facility dogs for a licensed clinical professional who is working with children or adults who have behavioral, mental or physical disabilities.
+The professional must work full-time in education, health, or human services and provide liability insurance for the Facility dog.
 This dog is not a therapy dog.
-This dog is trained to perform physical skill task for the person they are asked to work with such as retrieving, tugging, providing stability or grounding, apply pressure, model appropriate behavior and interrupt inappropriate behavior.
+This dog is trained to perform physical skill tasks for the person they are asked to work with such as retrieving, tugging, providing stability or grounding, applying pressure, modeling appropriate behavior, and interrupting inappropriate behavior.

-Watch a video of Social Dog Rudy working with a student on the floor to provide motivation for stretching with his partner Nicole (Occupational
+Watch a video of Facility School Dog Rudy working with a student on the floor to provide motivation for stretching with his partner Nicole (Occupational

-Pictured is Social Dog Jonah working to motivate the student to complete the puzzle.
+Pictured is Facility School Dog Jonah working to motivate the student to complete the puzzle.